danaalkalali/myjob/popstructure.md

 Population structure is an important confounder to include in your genetic association analyses.
 You might see an association that you think is due to the genotype-phenotype relationship, but is actually due to the fact that the allele is common in one of the (sub)populations in your study.
 This would lead to false positives, which I don't think you want if you're hoping your paper gets published.

 ## Tools required
-Most of these are available on the NYUAD Jubail HPC, if you're my colleague.
+(Tsk, colleagues, most of these are available on the NYUAD Jubail HPC).

 - [PLINK](https://www.cog-genomics.org/plink/)
 - [SnpEff](https://pcingola.github.io/SnpEff/snpeff/running/)
 - [SnpSift](https://pcingola.github.io/SnpEff/snpsift/introduction/) or [bcftools](https://samtools.github.io/bcftools/howtos/install.html)